domschl/ALU_Net/README.md

 It can be used with Mac M1 GPU, if [Apple's tensorflow plugin](https://developer.apple.com/metal/tensorflow-plugin/) is installed.

+If used with Google Colab, a Google Drive account is used to save trained model data and tensorboard logs to your google drive.
+This allows easy exporting of trained nets and using remote Tensorboard instances to monitor the training on Colab.

 _This is work in progress_

 ## Experiment